istio/istio.io/content/en/blog/2020/new-deployment-model/index.md

 If you are interested in exploring this, you can follow the [central istiod single cluster step by step guide.](https://github.com/istio/istio/wiki/Central-Istiod-single-cluster-steps)

 The diagram above shows a single cluster as the data plane for an Istio mesh.
-However, you may expand your data plane to multiple clusters, all managed by the same Istiod running on the control plane cluster.
-All of the data plane clusters will receive their configs from the config cluster per diagram below.

-{{< image width="100%" link="./central-istiod-multi-cluster.jpeg" caption="New deployment model for multi data plane clusters" >}}

-You can further expand this deployment model to manage multiple Istio meshes from a centralized control plane cluster that runs multiple Istiods, per diagram below:
+However, you can expand this deployment model to manage multiple Istio meshes from a central control plane cluster that runs multiple Istiods, per diagram below:
 {{< image width="100%" link="./central-istiod-multi-mesh.jpeg" caption="New deployment model for multi mesh" >}}

 Central control plane cluster can be used to host multiple Istiods and each Istiod manages its own remote data plane.
-In this model we can install Istio into the control plane cluster and use Istio ingress gateway and virtual services to route traffic between different Istiod instances.
+In this model we can install Istio into the central control plane cluster and use Istio ingress gateway to route traffic between different Istiods.

+You may further expand your data plane to multiple clusters, all managed by the same Istiod running on the central control plane cluster.
+All of the data plane clusters will receive their configs from the primary cluster per diagram below.
+{{< image width="100%" link="./central-istiod-multi-cluster.jpeg" caption="New deployment model for multi data plane clusters" >}}

 ## Conclusion